From coast to coast, these 5 family-friendly playgrounds are the perfect U.S. beach destinations for spring getaways with kids of all ages

-Hilton Head Island is a wonderful choice for spring beach vacations, particularly for active families.
+Hilton Head Island is a wonderful spring beach destination for a group vacation, particularly for active families.
 This island’s world-class golf courses, wide beaches and great restaurants attract vacationers year after year.
 Biking on the island’s hard-packed beaches and extensive network of trails is fun for all ages.

 Hilton Head Island was named the top island in the United States for the fourth year in a row in the 33rd Annual Conde Nast Traveler Readers’ Choice Awards this year.
+It’s no wonder this is one of the top U.S. beach destinations on the East Coast.
 Families can enjoy 12 miles of beautiful beaches, 60 miles of trails for biking and hiking, an extensive array of boating and water sports, interactive children’s museums, supervised recreation programs, zip line adventures, nature cruises and boat tours.
-Some of the island’s top-notch dining venues, such as the Skull Creek Dockside Restaurant, are particularly family-friendly.
+Some of the island’s top-notch dining venues, such as the Skull Creek Dockside Restaurant, are particularly family friendly.

 Located just a short drive from Savannah, Georgia, Hilton Head Island is easily accessible by car and offers a wide variety of resorts, hotels, and vacation rentals.
 Set on 5,000 oceanfront acres, the award-winning Sea Pines Resort caters to families with miles of beaches, three championship golf courses, tennis courts and academies, pools, biking trails, horseback riding, boating and water sports, and special events for families.
 Over 400 vacation rentals, villas, condos and hotel rooms are available at Sea Pines Resort.
 Hilton Head is also home to many other top family-friendly properties, including the Westin Hilton Head Island Resort & Spa, Omni Hilton Head Oceanfront Resort, Disney’s Hilton Head Island Resort and the Sonesta Resort Hilton Head Island.